geodynamics/burnman/readme.txt

 *** Examples

-* example_geotherms.py:
+* example_geotherms.py

+Shows the various ways to input geotherms: Built-in geotherms (geotherm1 and 2), basic linear (geotherm3), loaded in from a data file (geotherm4) of your choice.
+Geotherm 1 is from Brown & Shankland (1981) and geotherm2 from Watson & Baxter (2007).

 requires:

 teaches:
 - geotherms

+* example_geotherms.py

+Shows the various ways to input geotherms: Built-in geotherms (geotherm1 and 2), basic linear (geotherm3), loaded in from a data file (geotherm4) of your choice.
+Geotherm 1 is from Brown & Shankland (1981) and geotherm2 from Watson & Baxter (2007).

+requires:

+teaches:
+- geotherms

 * example_seismic.py

+Shows the various ways to input seismic models (Vs, Vp, Vphi, Density) as a function of depth (or P) as well as different velocity models available:
+PREM (Dziewonski & Anderson, 1981)
+reference model for fast regionsi (outside the LLSVP's) in the lower mantle (Lekic et al. 2012) reference model for slow regions (LLSVP's) in the lower mantle (Lekic et la.
+2012)

 requires:

 teaches:
 - seismic models

-* example_compare_two_models.py:
+* example_compare_two_models.py

+Calculates and plots two models for different minerals or methods and plots the results.
+Calculates basic percent difference statistics as well.

 requires:
 - geotherms
 - creating minerals

 teaches:
-  - compute seismic velocities
+- compute seismic velocities and compare

-* example_composition.py:
+* example_composition.py

+This example shows how to create different minerals, how to compute seismic velocities, and how to compare them to a seismic reference model.

 requires:
 - geotherms
 - seismic models
 - compute seismic velocities

 teaches:
 - creating minerals
 - seismic comparison

-* example_woutput.py:
+* example_woutput.py

+Compute properties of minerals and creates a table of outputs in a text format that could be used with other programs.

 requires:
 - creating minerals
 - compute seismic velocities
 - geotherms

 teaches:
 - output computed seismic data to file

-* example_user_input_material.py:
+* example_user_input_material.py

+Shows user how to input a mineral of his/her choice and which physical values need to be input for BurnMan to calculate Vs, Vp, Vphi and density at depth.

 requires:
 - creating minerals
 - compute seismic velocities
 - geotherms
 - seismic models
 - seismic comparison

 teaches:
 - how to create your own minerals

-* example_compare_enstpyro.py:
+* example_compare_enstpyro.py

+This example shows you how to create two materials from wt% determines the optimum mixing between the two to match the seismic model of your choice.

 requires:
 - geotherms
 - seismic models
 - compute seismic velocities
 - creating minerals

 teaches:
 - weight percent materials

-* example_optimize_pv.py:
+* example_optimize_pv.py

+Vary the amount perovskite vs. ferropericlase and compute the error in the seismic data against PREM.

 requires:
 - creating minerals
 - compute seismic velocities
 - geotherms
 - seismic models
 - seismic comparison

 teaches:
 - compare errors between models
 - loops over models

+* example_spintransition.py

+This example shows the different minerals that are implemented with a spin transition.
+Minerals with spin transition can be included in burnman/minerals.py by defining parameters for the low spin state.
+Regular parameters are by definition high spin and the second set of paramaters must be named 'self.params_LS'.
+This set of parameters should include a transition pressure called 'P_LS' in GPa.
+This example shows the minerals for which spin transitions are implemented.

+requires:
+- geotherms
+- seismic models
+- compute seismic velocities

+teaches:
+- spin transitions